Disable Driver Signature Enforcement [Windows Guide]

 A message from our partner

 If you disable the driver signature enforcement, you’ll be able to install unsigned drivers.
-There are no issues with doing that, so you may expect the usual behavior from your PC.
-Keep in mind that after the first restart, the driver signature will be enabled again.
+There are no issues with doing that, but keep in mind that after the first restart, the driver signature will be enabled again.

 How do I disable enforcement signature?